 In addition to the financial cost and disproportionate impact on communities of color, the FCPD's own Risk Assessment Statistical Summary makes clear that the War on Drugs is the central reason for unnecessarily risky interactions between police and the public.
 In 2014, four out of five - 34 out of 43 - events involving the Fairfax County Police Department in which "advanced tactics" were recommended were narcotics related.
 For comparison's sake, the next highest type of event was burglary, for which advanced tactics were recommended four times.
-According to the FCPD, officers recommended advanced tactics 8 $\frac{1}{2}$ times more for narcotics-related situations than they were for home invasions.
-FCPD officers recommended advanced tactics would be deployed for narcotics-related events than for robberies.
+According to the FCPD, officers recommended advanced tactics 8 1⁄2 times more for narcotics-related situations than they were for home invasions.
+FCPD officers recommended advanced tactics for robberies just twice in 2014, making it 17 times more likely that advanced tactics would be deployed for narcotics-related events than for robberies.